colinyjchung/jinnzhong/content/about/index.md

 ![Alt text](https://miro.medium.com/v2/resize:fit:1400/1*sVjuuC3VmxktKubmMuiX0A.jpeg)

-IRL, Jinn is a marketing consultant based in Vancouver BC, a historical wargame & OSR enthusiast, and father to three monsters.
+IRL, Jinn is a marketing consultant based in Vancouver BC, a historical wargame & OSR enthusiast, and father of three monsters: a sphinx, a wyrm, and a chimera.